sudharsanbaskars/Banglore_Home_Price_Prediction/README.md

 ```
   git clone https://github.com/sudharsanbaskars/Banglore_Home_Price_Prediction.git
 ```
-- After successful installation, Go inside the project folder and use the following command to run the django server on your local syatem.
+- After successful installation, Go inside the project folder and use the following command to run the django server on your local system.
 ```
  python manage.py runserver
 ```